knpuniversity/blog/symfony-debugging-form-errors.rst

 the ``name`` field, which gives us access to *just* the errors attached to that field.
 This means that there's no *one* spot to get *all* of the errors on your entire form.
-Saying ``$form->getErrors()`` gives you only "global"
-errors: errors that aren't attached to any specific field (e.g. a CSRF token failure).
+Saying ``$form->getErrors()`` gives you only "global" errors, i.e. errors that aren't attached to any specific field (e.g. a CSRF token failure).

 Render all the Errors at the Top of your Form